-Battery Capacity: This setting can be used to tell Rockbox what capacity (in mAh) the battery being used has.
-The default is 2200mAh, which is the capacity value for the standard batteries shipped with the player.
-Rockbox uses this value to estimate remaining battery life for the info screen and WPS.
+Battery Capacity.
+This setting can be used to tell Rockbox what capacity (in mAh) the battery being used has.
+The default is 2200 mAh, which is the capacity value for the standard batteries shipped with the player.
+Rockbox uses this value for runtime estimation, not battery percentage calculation.
 Changing this setting has no effect whatsoever on actual battery life.
-This setting only affects the accuracy of the battery life estimation as shown on screen.
+This setting only affects the accuracy of the runtime estimation as shown on screen.